 fbpx

-Four Paisley Architects Walking Trail
+Four Paisley Architects walking trail

-However, four architects stand out for the number and quality of buildings they designed for the town between 1880 and 1940.
+However, there are four architects who stand out for the number and quality of buildings they designed for the town between 1880 and 1940.
 They are James Donald (1852-1917), Thomas Graham Abercrombie (1862-1926), William Daniel McLennan (1872-1940) and James Steel Maitland (1887-1982).

 Our architectural trail map is your guide to these four men and the remarkable buildings they created.